mugdhak30/mugdhak30.github.io/docs/_posts/2021-10-03-Hidden-Treasures-Of-NRW-Bad-Lippspringe.md

 ![](/images/Lippee3.jpg){:width="310" style="padding:20px"}
 {:refdef}

-I had a nice time exloring the small lanes around the church.
+I had a nice time exploring the small lanes around the church.
 Each lane was decorated with half-timbered houses and I kept exploring them till I almost got lost (lost my way and track of time, too).
 Apparently Germany is one of the only countries where half-timbered houses are still so common.
 I feel like they really add a very antique look to any landscape.
 They seem to transport me to a much calmer and simpler time..

 {:refdef: style="text-align: center;"}
 ![](/images/Lippee11.jpg){:width="400" style="padding:40px"}